 Identify, monitor, and mitigate automated requests with Cloudflare Bot Management, a mitigation solution based on machine learning.
-Bot Management is currently available to customers on the Enterprise plan.
+Bot Management is currently available to customers on the Enterprise plan as an add-on service.

 Bot Management takes advantage of machine learning across tens of millions of Internet properties proxied by Cloudflare and assigns a score to every request.
 Cloudflare's dynamic firewall rules can then match against malicious bot requests whenever the request's score falls below a specific threshold.